tiankay999/Kay-Birks-website/README.md

 - Responsive design for various screen sizes.
 - Product images and descriptions.
 - Buttons for adding products to the cart and customizing them.
+- Hover effects and simple cart interaction for a smoother experience.

 ## Setup Instructions
 1. Clone the repository to your local machine.